 2018 update on our two suspects

 Last month we published this photo composite to our Facebook page and asked the good people of Harpurhey to contact us with any information that might help bring about justice for the victims of the Manchester Dogs’ Home arson attack.
 We pixellated out the youths’ faces and used only initials for their names but warned that there would be no further concealment of their identities.
-Kayne Kennedy turned 18 on 3 September 2017 and Peter Wilson celebrated his 18th birthday in June of this year.
+Kayne Kennedy turned 18 on 3 September 2017 and Peter Wilson celebrated his 18th birthday on 27 June 2018.

 Here is what we have been told.
 Again these are not statements of fact.